everruler12/roam2github/README.md

 - Uses Node (rather than Python)
 - Supports EDN!
 And JSON (No Markdown support yet, as it has been causing too many errors and timeouts)
 - Better error debugging
-- Active support from the developer (me) to get your backups running smoothly and error-free
+- Active support from the developer (Erik Newhard @everruler12) to get your backups running smoothly and error-free

 ### Instructions